andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+11/14/18 | `cw47` | Today we launched `pa08` (Programming using Classes).
+We also worked on an in-class exercise that will greatly assist you with `pa08`.
+A README file for the exercise and all the required coding files are included in this directory.
 11/13/18 | `cw46` | Today we continued our discussion of classes and worked on pa07.
 This directory is a placeholder.
 11/09/18 | `cw45` | Today we continued our discussion of private properties in classes.
 I also introduced an offer to improve your `pa06` grade if your want to pursue it.
 Instructions can be found in `~/repo201/programmming/pa06/pa06SecondOffer.pdf`.
 This directory includes a README file with an in-class exercise.
 11/07/18 | `cw44` | Today's class was about private properties in classes and *setters* and *getters*.
 This directory includes a README file with an in-class exercise.